 \section{Introduction}

-Deploying and optimizing Deep Neural Networks (DNNs) on real-world systems with bounded computing resources (e.g., edge devices), have led to various techniques for approximating DNNs while maintaining high accuracy and robustness.
-Common approximation techniques are quantization -- reducing the numerical precision of weights~\citep{zhou2017incremental}, and pruning -- removing weights that have minimal impact on accuracy~\citep{DBLP:conf/iclr/FrankleC19}.

-For trustworthy deployment of DNNs, randomized smoothing (RS) is a promising approach for obtaining robustness certificates by constructing a smoothed model $g$ from a base network $f$ under noise~\cite{DBLP:conf/icml/CohenRK19}.
+Ensuring the robustness of deep neural networks (DNNs) to input perturbations is gaining increased attention from both users and regulators in various application domains~\cite{bojarski2016end,AMATO201347,acasxu:18,ISO24029}.
+Out of many techniques for obtaining robustness certificaties, statistical methods currently offer the greatest scalability.
+Randomized smoothing (RS) is a popular statistical certification method by constructing a smoothed model $g$ from a base network $f$ under noise~\cite{DBLP:conf/icml/CohenRK19}.
 To certify the model $g$ on an input, RS certification checks if the estimated lower bound on the probability of the top class is greater than the upper bound on the probability of the runner-up class (with high confidence).
-Previous research leveraged RS to certify the robustness of approximate models, e.g.~\citep{voracek2023sound, DBLP:conf/iccv/Lin00S21} for quantization and~\citep{sehwag2020hydra} for pruning.
-Despite its effectiveness, RS-based certification can be computationally expensive as it requires DNN inference on a large number of input corruptions.
-In particular, when the base classifier $f$ is approximated to $f^p$, the certification guarantees do not hold for the new smoothed classifier $g^p$, and certifying $g^p$ from scratch can be expensive.
+RS certification computes the certified accuracy metric of the DNN on the set of test inputs as a proxy for the DNN robustness.
+However, despite its effectiveness, RS-based certification can be computationally expensive as it requires DNN inference on a large number of corruptions per input.

-To improve the efficiency of the certification of $g^p$ one can \emph{incrementally} certify it by reusing the parts of certification of $g$.
-Indeed, recent works have developed incremental certification techniques based on formal logic reasoning~\citep{DBLP:journals/pacmpl/UgareSM22, DBLP:journals/corr/abs-2106-12732, ugare2023incremental} for improving the certification efficiency of $f^p$ by reusing the certification of $f$.
-However, these techniques perform incremental \emph{deterministic} certification that cannot scale to high-dimensional inputs e.g., ImageNet, or state-of-the-art models, e.g. ResNet (their evaluation demonstrated effectiveness only for small CNNs, up to 8-layer, on CIFAR10).
-To support state-of-the-art models and datasets, we instead need to think of a new scalable framework that can incrementally speed up \emph{probabilistic} methods like RS.
+The high cost of certification complicates the DNN deployment process, which has become increasingly iterative: the networks are often modified post-training to improve their execution time and/or accuracy.
+Especially, deploying DNNs on real-world systems with bounded computing resources (e.g., edge devices or GPUs with limited memory), has led to various techniques for approximating DNNs.
+Common approximation techniques include quantization -- reducing the numerical precision of weights~\citep{fiesler1990weight,balzer1991weight}, and pruning -- removing weights that have minimal impact on accuracy~\citep{janowsky1989pruning,reed1993pruning}.

+Common to all of these approximations is that the network behavior (e.g., the classifications) remains the same on most inputs, its architecture does not change, and many weights are only slightly changed.
+When a user seeks to select a robust and accurate DNN from these possible approximations, RS needs to be performed to compute the robustness of all candidate networks.